nicoleremy95/competitive-portfolio/README.md

 In terminal, please make sure to npm init -y and npm i to import all dependencies.
 Test offline by going into your dev tools, Network, and then offline.

 ### Usage
-This application can be used to track budget off and online.
+This application is my personal professional portfolio.

 ### License